Posts

 Next, you’ll want to install KUAL itself.
 Grab it from the Snapshot thread, then follow the installation guide on the KUAL thread.
 After that, check that it opens fine by selecting it from your main library page.

 Now, you can jump back to the Snapshots thread, grab all of the extensions, and install them as outlined on the KUAL page.
 Opening KUAL now, you should see that you have lots of settings and options.
-Congrats, you’ve got your Kindle ready to go!
-You now have advanced control over your Kindle and hopefully the potential for a better reading experience.

 I recommend having a look through the MobileRead Forums and all the cool stuff it has to offer.
 I also recommend switching off wireless unless you’re using it, as I’ve found it can be quite the battery hog.
-I’ve also found great value in a magnetic cable that helps minimise wear to the fragile Micro USB connector.
+I’ve also found great value in a magnetic cable that helps minimise wear to the fragile Micro USB connectors.